ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Humanitarian.md

 ## Tasks
 ___
-- ### Pre-Auction Tasks:
-	- Catch up with [[Author|Rebecca Ramos]]!
-Tell her you've been sad to see she hasn't been writing as much.
-You read all of her books.
-	- Say hello to [[General|Vladimir Grey]], your father.
-It would be weird not to acknowledge each other.
 - ### Round 1:
 	- task1: Ask Orzo Alfredo what charity tonight's event is for.
 Check it against your comprehensive charity list.
 	- task2: If approached by Rebecca about some info on her husband, Stephen the Senator, gossip about it to your husband.